-In planning terms, no one of these dimensions can be taken in isolation from the others; a holistic approach is indispensable.
-The three dimensions are interdependent and need to be pursued in mutually supportive ways (so that opportunities can be taken to secure net gains across each of the different objectives) (NPPF, paragraph 8).
+In planning terms, no one of these objectives can be taken in isolation from the others; a holistic approach is indispensable.
+The three are "interdependent and need to be pursued in mutually supportive ways (so that opportunities can be taken to secure net gains across each of the different objectives)".